 Fit the wall frames to the floor of the shed.
 Align the edges flush and use a spirit level to plumb the walls vertically.
 Drill pilot holes through the bottom plates and insert 3 1/2″ screws into the floor frame.
 Moreover, you need to lock the adjacent walls together tightly.
 Drill pilot holes and insert 2 1/2″ screws.

 Fit the T1-11 siding sheets to the side wall of the greenhouse shed.
 Align the edges flush and insert 6-8d nails, every 8″ along the framing, so you lock them into place tightly.
 Leave no gaps between the sheets for a professional result.

 Cut the siding sheets for the small side wall.
 Fit the siding sheets to the walls and lock them into place tightly with 6-8d nails.
 Insert the nails every 8″ along the framing.
 Make sure you cut out the vent openings.

 You need to check out PART 2 and PART 3 of the project where I show you how to build the roof and the door for the greenhouse shed.

-This is one of a kind outdoor project, where I show you how to build a greenhouse shed.
-If you like flowers and other plants, this shed will protect them from the bad weather.
-There will be plenty of light inside the shed.
-You can build benches so you can use the space at maximum.
-If you want to download this project as a PDF file with 1 single Cut list and 1 single Shopping list, please take a look over the GET PDF BUTTON bellow.
+If you want to download this project as a PDF file with 1 single Cut list and 1 single Shopping list, please take a look over the GET PDF PLANS button bellow.